-A Control Certificate is required also for seeds prior to import.
+A Control Certificate is required also for seeds, seedlings, saplings and flower bulbs prior to import.
 A Control Certificate is valid for 6 (six) months and such time period cannot be extended.
 An individual preliminary permit application is required for each Control Certificate.
-For the approval of a Seed Control Certificate, the following documents are required;
+For the approval of a seeds, seedlings, saplings and flower bulbs Control Certificate, the following documents are mainly required;

 - a.
-Letter of Application - b.
-Control Certificate Form - c.
-Original copy of invoice/pro forma invoice or its copy certified by importer and its Turkish translation.
-Items required to be included in invoice/pro forma invoice: - 1.
-Invoice/Pro forma invoice date and number (such date cannot be older than 6 (six) months); - 2.
-Type and variety of seed to be imported; - 3.
-Quantity, lot/batch number and monetary value of seed to be imported; - 4.
-Name, authorized signature and seal of importer company; - 5.
-Contact details of importing company.
+Letter of Application

+- b.
+Control Certificate Form

+- c.
+Original copy of invoice/pro forma invoice or its copy certified by importer .Items required to be included in invoice/pro forma invoice: